Akula-Sandeep/TaskFlow/README.md

 ---

+> **Note:** The backend is hosted on Render's free tier.
+If it has been inactive, the first request may take 30–60 seconds while the server wakes up.

 ## 📖 Project Overview

 TaskFlow is a modern task management application that allows users to securely register, log in, and manage their personal tasks.
 It includes authentication, task priorities, due dates, search, filtering, dark mode, and a responsive dashboard.